Fuel cells for mission‑critical stationary power

 - Improved efficiency – fuel cells are up to 60% energy efficient, in comparison to the typical internal combustion engine, which is around 25%.

-- Near silent operation – the cell itself is incredibly quiet, making fuel cells especially well-suited for use in close proximity to people.
+- Near silent operation – the fuel cell itself is incredibly quiet, making them especially well-suited for use in close proximity to people.